 This is where axe throwing ranges will come in.
 They will provide an avenue for practicing axe throwing and improving your skills.
 This article will guide you on what you need to work on to perfect your axe throwing skill.

 For the stance, it should be solid, stable, and balanced.
 Your head, feet, and axe should be positioned directly towards the center of the target.
 An unsure stance means you could be correcting your balance once you begin your throwing motion.
-This will decrease your ability to move perfectly towards your target.
+This will decrease your ability to move ideally towards your target.

-Keep your throw simple
+Keep your throw simple.

-Find a consistent starting point
+Find a consistent starting point.

-Choose your axe, handle shape, and length
+Choose your axe, handle shape and length.

 - Try different axes and change them at any time!